-- Discuss any warranty-related problems directly with the manager and/or owner of the dealership, giving them an opportunity to help the service department resolve the matter for you. - If a problem arises that has not been resolved to your satisfaction by your local dealer, contact the manufacturing subsidiary service facility.
+- 1. Discuss any warranty-related problems directly with the manager and/or owner of the dealership, giving them an opportunity to help the service department resolve the matter for you. - 2.
+If a problem arises that has not been resolved to your satisfaction by your local dealer, contact the manufacturing subsidiary service facility.
 The locations are listed in this manual.
-Please contact the one nearest you.

-3. We sincerely believe that your dealer and the factory representative will be able to solve any problem which might arise.
+Please contact the one nearest you. - 3.
+We sincerely believe that your dealer and the factory representative will be able to solve any problem which might arise.
 If their combined efforts are not satisfactory, please send a letter describing the circumstances to:

-Fleetwood Enterprises, Inc. Consumer Affairs Department P.O.
-Box 7300 Riverside, CA 92513-7300
+Motor Home Division Consumer Affairs Department P.O.
+Box 7638 Riverside, CA 92513-7638

 Please include the brand name and serial number of your motor home.
-The serial number is located on the identification tag next to the entry door.
+The serial number is located on the identification tag next to the driver's cab door.